posterkit/posterkit-sandbox/posters/lqdn-gafam-campaign/lqdn-gafam-todo.rst

 - [o] Maybe display the single-page links below the thumbnail image and color the buttons appropriately?
 - [o] Can we load fonts on demand only when required by the respective poster?
 - [o] Refactor code to be more OO
+- [o] The current Promise-based architecture is nice, but what if some promises could not be fulfilled due to not being able to load resources, etc.?
+- [o] Maybe use "i18nextBrowserLanguageDetector" in chooser.html or as general default for poster.html?

 CSS image masks
 ===============